anabelle/pixel-agent/plugin-nostr/LORE_CONTINUITY_IMPROVEMENTS.md

 > "Love seeing this evolution—privacy tools have been the hot thread this week.
 How does this integrate with existing Lightning infrastructure?"

 **Impact:**
-- Pixel discovers and engages with predicted topics proactively
-- Watchlist creates coherent narrative across timeline lore AND discovery
-- Authors discussing predicted topics get prioritized for relationship-building
-- 24h later, these engagements may produce new lore validating the predictions
+- **Proactive narrative building** - Pixel doesn't wait for watchlist content to appear, actively searches for it
+- **Faster validation** - Predictions tested immediately via targeted discovery
+- **Higher yield** - Discovery focused on topics already identified as important
+- **Coherent engagement** - All interactions aligned with lore predictions
+- **Fallback safety** - If Round 1 fails, Rounds 2-3 use traditional topics

 ---